-If a company experiences operating or capital losses to such a magnitude as to render it insolvent, it is likely that a significant portion of the DTA in excess of that recoverable from past taxes would be unrealizable.
+If a company experiences operating or capital losses to such a magnitude as to render it insolvent, it is likely that a significant portion of the DTA would be unrealizable.
 The nature of the DTA is such that this is an escalating risk as losses increase - operating and capital losses generate increasing DTAs, making the DTA an even larger portion of a weakened company's balance sheet, before considering the impact of the admissibility rules.